 On top of that, there is an obscurity in prices since the cost of different ring components has been “bundled” together.
 Factors like these enable unethical jewelers to overcharge or push subpar goods from their inventory.

 The bottom line is, you should avoid preset engagement rings or “ready-to-ship” options.
 Instead, you should ONLY be looking at building your own ring based on a loose diamond selection and setting of your choice.

 And don’t worry, it is actually a pretty straightforward and fun process.
 So, if you have a budget of $5,000 for an engagement ring, let me show you the smart way for shopping.

 First of all, you need to determine exactly what you want and figure out your recipient’s preferences.
 These questions should help you piece things together…

 Let’s face it, most of us have a limited budget to work with.
 Determining ring specifications before hitting the stores will prevent you from wasting time running around in circles and save you a lot of frustration.
 More importantly, it also helps you avoid unnecessary upsells and keeps you focused on the task at hand.

-If your recipient wants a Tiffany inspired solitaire ring setting, this knowledge will enable you to work backwards and calculate how much of your budget would be left for the center stone.
-Let me illustrate this by using one of the best 6 prong solitaire setting from White Flash that costs $1,600.
+If your recipient wants a Tiffany inspired solitaire ring setting, this knowledge will enable you to work backward and calculate how much of your budget would be left for the center stone.
+Let me illustrate this by using one of the best 6 prong solitaire settings from White Flash that costs $1,600.